 Swimming: Clifton can be a hazardous beach, particularly when waves exceed 1 m and rips are present.
 The safest swimming is toward the western end in the patrolled area.
 Stay clear of the rocks and avoid the rips.

 Surfing: Clifton picks up any south swell and will always produce a series of beach breaks, which work best up to 2 m.
 The southern breaks are accessible from the surf life saving club car park, while to access the northern end of the beach requires a trek over the dunes.
 Cape Contrariety and Cape Direction mark the southern boundaries of the South Arm peninsula, which separates Frederick Henry Bay from the entrance to the Derwent.
 River.
 The 10 km of predominantly sandy shoreline between the two capes face south into Storm Bay and are the highest energy section of coast within the bay.
 Five moderate energy beaches (T 409-413) are located between the two capes.Read less

-Wind: Westerly 15 to 25 knots turning southwesterly 15 to 20 knots in the evening.
+Wind: Northerly 15 to 25 knots increasing to 20 to 30 knots in the morning then turning west to northwesterly during the afternoon and evening.

-Swell: Westerly 1 to 1.5 metres, tending southwesterly 2 to 3 metres during the morning, then increasing to 3 to 4 metres by early evening.
+Swell: Southwesterly 2.5 to 4 metres, tending westerly 2 to 3 metres around midday, then increasing to 2.5 to 4 metres later in the evening.
 2nd

-Swell: Southwesterly 2 to 3 metres, increasing to 3 to 4 metres offshore.
+Swell: Westerly 2 to 3 metres, increasing to 3 to 4 metres offshore.
+2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.